 Here’s a harsh truth: you can survive for a while with usability or performance issues, but without the core value of a product, you have nothing.
 Customers don’t have to buy your products, and users don’t have to use your features.
 They will only do so if they perceive real value.

 That’s why you should spend the majority of your efforts accessing the value of your product.
 And, for this, you need to be an expert on the customer/user: their issues, their pains, their desires, how they think, etc. You’re shooting blind until you understand those.

 One great tool you…

 Like it or not, there’s no escape.
 As a Product Manager, you need to have an in-depth knowledge of the market and industry in which your product adds value and competes.
 And this includes having a deep understanding of the competitor landscape.

 If you don’t know who your competitors are: first, don’t say it out-loud; second, find them out asap.

 Tip: search “[your product] vs” and “[competitor] vs”; you’ll find a good list quite fast.

 Competitors can be:

 Like everything, products are born and then eventually die.
 This sounds tragic but it shouldn’t be.
-If all goes well, their life will be full of interesting challenges, happy conquers and will touch the lives of all those around them.
+If all goes well, their life will be full of exciting challenges, happy conquers and will touch the lives of all those around them.
 Worth it!

-Through their life, products will go through different phases.
+Throughout their life, products will go through different phases.
 Each phase has its specific demands and will need different muscles and skills from you, as you are a Product Manager.